12.4. WAL Data Filtering and Buffering

 -- Pseudo-SQL: Full column matching required for identification

-For DELETE operations, only the oldtuple is recorded, as there is no subsequent state to report:
+For DELETE operations, PostgreSQL records only the oldtuple, as no subsequent state exists:

-When using a PK or Index identity, only the key is preserved in the oldtuple, as this information is sufficient for the subscriber to locate and remove the target tuple.
+When using a PK or Index identity, the oldtuple preserves only the key, as this information is sufficient for the subscriber to locate and remove the target tuple.

-In contrast, the FULL configuration necessitates accumulating the entire oldtuple to ensure the subscriber can accurately identify the specific tuple to be deleted.
+In contrast, the FULL configuration requires the entire oldtuple to ensure the subscriber can accurately identify the specific tuple to be deleted.
+See Figure 12.22.

 Figure 12.22.
 Identification of tuples for DELETE operations via oldtuple data.